macwilam/linksense/README_BANDWIDTH_IMPLEMENTATION.md

 - `BandwidthTestManager` ensures only one agent performs bandwidth test at a time
 - FIFO queue with automatic advancement when tests complete
 - Server responds with "proceed" (with data size) or "delay" (with suggested retry time)
-- Automatic cleanup of expired test states (120s timeout) and old queue entries (300s max)
+- Automatic cleanup of expired test states and old queue entries
-- Intelligent delay calculation: 60s base + 30s per queued agent (capped at 300s)
+- Configurable delay calculation via server.toml parameters

 ### Configuration
 - **Server**: `bandwidth_test_size_mb` in `server.toml` (default: 10MB) - **server-controlled only**